ggldnl/Hexapod-PCB/README.md

   </table>
 </div>

-Overall, the quality of both the PCB and the assembly was solid, and it made the whole process of getting the hardware up and running much easier.
-Their service saved me a lot of time and effort.
+Their service saved me a lot of time and effort, while still being affordable and fast.

-The PCB organizes the cables in such a way the ports for the Raspberry and the Servo2040 are easily accessible.
+They also offer a wide range of other services: standard and advanced PCB manufacturing, assembly, SMD stencil creation, CNC machining and 3D printing to name a few, all with a countless configuration options.
+If you ever need to turn a design into a physical part, you can just rely on them.

 ## 📝 Notes

 The images refer to a previous version of the PCB.
 The SMD component on the top right corner (ITS4141NHUMA1) is a power switch intended to cut off the current to the servos in case they stalled (current draw rise above a certain threshold).
 Unfortunately, I made a mistake and ended up with a component that has a different operating voltage from what the servos expect.
 This meant the switch wouldn't have worked so I had to scrap the feature.
 This is entirely my own fault and by no means PCBWay's - in fact, they did an impeccable job with the board.

 The current version of the board does NOT have this component.
 Contributions to improve this part of the schematics are welcome.

+The PCB organizes the cables in such a way the ports for the Raspberry and the Servo2040 are easily accessible.

 ## 🔧 Components